sandbox-bio/sandbox.bio/src/tutorials/dna-secrets/steps/Step2.md

 ];
 </script>

-First, use `bowtie2` to align the sequencing reads in `reads.fq` to the reference genome using the index located at `$REF`.
-Then, sort the SAM file and index it.

-Assume the reads are single-ended.
+First, use `bowtie2` to align the sequencing reads in `reads.fq` to the reference genome using the index located at `$REF`; the reads are single-ended.
 Output the resulting SAM file to the file `aligned.sam`.

+Then, sort the SAM file and index it:

 <Exercise {criteria} />